If long hours cause fatigue-related injuries, can OSHA cite you?

 - The hazard was causing or was likely to cause death or serious physical harm; and

 - There was a feasible and useful method to correct the hazard.

 How much is too much?

 Considering the adverse effects of fatigue on both safety and productivity, employers should watch for signs of fatigue and encourage employees to take sick time or vacation if their condition may pose a threat to themselves or others.
-An employer can even send an employee home if he arrives unfit for work, such as showing up hungover on two hours of sleep; if that employee holds a safety-sensitive position, the worker's condition might even be a "recognized hazard" that you are obligated to address.
+Employers can even send employees home if they arrive unfit for work, such as showing up hungover on two hours of sleep.
+If that employee holds a safety-sensitive position, the worker’s condition might even be a “recognized hazard” that employers are obligated to address.